A Rooster’s Reproduction System

 By Thomas L. Fuller, New York

-In the previous article I discussed the reproductive system of our hen, Henrietta.
+In the previous article, I discussed the reproductive system of our hen, Henrietta.
 As we continue our discussion of chicken reproduction I would like to introduce you to Hank, short for Henry.
 Hank is our male counterpart to Henrietta.
-Hank will be our “go to guy” as we refer and illustrate the male reproductive system of the chicken.
+Hank will be our “go-to guy” as we refer to and illustrate the male reproductive system of the chicken.

 The chicken has evolved a unique system to ensure fertility and survival as a prey species.
 The male reproductive system of the chicken or rooster is much simpler than that of the female, or hen.
-Regardless of its simplicity, it is an equal partner in the genetic make up of the offspring.
-The chicken reproductive system is heterosexual, that is, requiring both male and female to contribute half of the genetic material for an offspring or chick.
-Hank contributes his half of the make up by way of the sperm produced in the testis.
-Henrietta contributes not only the single ovum from her ovary, but also the means of development within an egg.
+Regardless of its simplicity, it is an equal partner in the genetic makeup of the offspring.
+The chicken reproductive system is heterosexual, that is, requiring both males and females to contribute half of the genetic material for an offspring or chick.
+Hank contributes his half of the makeup by way of the sperm produced in the testis.
+Henrietta contributes not only the single ovum from her ovary but also the means of development within an egg.

 The sperm leave the testis by way of the deferent ducts.
 These ducts are tubes that are narrow as they leave the testis and widen before they reach the cloaca.
 The widened area of the deferent tubes serves to store sperm for multiple matings and allows for sperm maturity.
 It takes from one to four days for the sperm to travel from the testis to the end of the ducts.

 The male reproductive system of the chicken is much simpler that that of the female.
 Hank only has one purpose in this heterosexual means of reproduction, fertilization.
-He does however procure considerable risk as a prey animal.
-Hank telegraphs his availability to mate not only to the hens of the area, but also the predators.
+He does, however, procure considerable risk as a prey animal.
+Hank telegraphs his availability to mate not only with the hens of the area but also with the predators.
 His position is given away with a resounding crow, and his brilliant feathers and comb make him conspicuous to all.
 He may avoid having chick-raising responsibilities or nest chores, but as a prey species, he must do his job quickly and efficiently to ensure the survival of his kind.